SCCWRP/flowmetrics/README.md

 * `flowmetprf.RData` Model performance for estimated flow metrics in `flowmet.RData`, nested tibble used as lookup for model fitting

 * `MIROC5ext.RData` daily precipitation time series for future years at all COMIDs under MIROC5 scenario

+* `miroc5flowmetdt1.RData` estimated flow metrics from rf models at all COMID for 2040 under MIROC5 scenario

+* `miroc5flowmetdt2.RData` estimated flow metrics from rf models at all COMID for 2100 under MIROC5 scenario

 * `MIROC5precdt1.RData` calculated precipitation metrics at all COMID for 2040 under MIROC5 scenario